 Step 3: Negotiate with a representative.
 Reach out to reps from your best options to negotiate a lower rate.

 This may not be natural for you, but doing so could earn you big savings.
 You can mention lower rates that a competitor has offered you, or you could indicate that you aren’t willing to sign up unless the price point drops.

 You probably won’t have as much leverage as someone with a flawless driving record, but it is still worth trying to save as much as possible.

 Step 4: Dig deep for discounts.
-After the revoked license, your base rate is going to skyrocket, but you can bring it back down somewhat by getting serious about discounts.
+After the revoked license, your base rate is going to skyrocket (and may even be cancelled), but you can bring it back down somewhat by getting serious about discounts.

 If you won’t be driving much or can avoid driving, you may be eligible for a low-mileage discount.
 Consider bundling your different policies for added savings.

 Take a driver’s education course to prove that you are responsible, or at least that you are serious about improving your track record.
 You could also look for savings in how you pay for your insurance and in renewal discounts as well.

 The options will vary depending on your situation, but taking advantage of everything available to you will pad your budget and may make a major difference.